fightgood/Integrate-Vue3-Inertia-with-Laravel8/README.md

 Let's move on by setting up our app.js file.
 This is our main main file we're going to load in our blade template.

-Now open `resources/js/app.js` and delete everything from it and add the following chunk of code:
+Now open `resources/js/app.js` and add the following chunk of code:

     import { createApp, h } from "vue";
     import { createInertiaApp, Link, Head } from "@inertiajs/inertia-vue3";